 - Department of Housing and Community Development (DHCD): DHCD will help coordinate interim housing for individuals requiring temporary housing for an extended period of time. - Department of Parks and Recreation (DPR): DPR will mobilize its staff and volunteers to assist in District-wide responses and provide transportation to or assistance with the operation of shelter facilities.
 City parks and recreational facilities may be used for staging areas, storage areas, temporary open-air shelter sites, and for other uses in support of mass care response efforts.
-DPR will assist with providing children's activities. - Department of Public Works (DPW): DPW will provide solid waste removal and debris removal; coordinate the inspection of facilities as needed, in conjunction with the Department of Consumer and Regulatory Affairs (DCRA).
-DPW will coordinate with DC Water DOH to ensure that water and sewer sanitation within the emergency area are safe; and coordinate with DC Water to ensure that shelter facilities have clean water and working sewerage connections. - Deputy Mayor for Health and Human Services: The Deputy Mayor for Health and Human Services will oversee health and human service response operations as needed. - District of Columbia Housing Authority (DCHA): DCHA manages and provides subsidized public housing for low-income, elderly, and disabled District residents.
-DCHA will utilize contracts to identify temporary housing and provide housing counseling. - District of Columbia Public Library (DCPL): DCPL may offer extended hours, enabling residents to have a place to obtain information, and computer access. - District of Columbia Public Schools (DCPS): DCPS may be requested to provide school facilities to be utilized as shelters for emergency sheltering operations, as required.
+DPR will assist with providing children's activities. - DPR will mobilize its staff and volunteer organizations to assist in District-wide responses.
+Activities may include providing transportation or assisting with mass feeding. - Department of Public Works (DPW): DPW will provide solid waste removal and debris removal; coordinate the inspection of facilities as needed, in conjunction with the Department of Consumer and Regulatory Affairs (DCRA).
+DPW will coordinate with DC Water DOH to ensure that water and sewer sanitation within the emergency area are safe; and coordinate with DC Water to ensure that shelter facilities have clean water and working sewerage connections.

+DPW will also support the shipment of food, as requested to staging areas within the emergency area.

+- Deputy Mayor for Health and Human Services: The Deputy Mayor for Health and Human Services will oversee health and human service response operations as needed. - District of Columbia Housing Authority (DCHA): DCHA manages and provides subsidized public housing for low-income, elderly, and disabled District residents.
+DCHA will use contracts to identify temporary housing and provide housing counseling. - District of Columbia Public Library (DCPL): DCPL may offer extended hours, enabling residents to have a place to obtain information, and computer access. - District of Columbia Public Schools (DCPS): DCPS may be requested to provide school facilities to be used as shelters for emergency sheltering operations, as required.
 DCPS will facilitate the opening of emergency shelter sites upon request and provide emergency food, food storage, and cooking facilities for bulk food issuance.
 DCPS will coordinate approval for food distribution from U.S. Department of Agriculture or other District and federal agencies.
-DCPS will provide emergency medical support at the shelter sites by utilizing nursing staff.
-DCPS will provide the ESF coordinator with frequent updates as to the shelter status and assist in the development and maintenance of a shelter operations plan. - District Department of Transportation (DDOT): DDOT will provide DHS and HSEMA with current traffic conditions and roadway operation information to support the identification of mass care facilities.
-The agency will coordinate with ESF #6 agencies in establishing a system for providing transportation assistance for survivors and supplies within a shelter.
-DDOT will coordinate with ESF #6 agencies and transit providers to provide transportation for the population requested to evacuate from the affected area and will provide similar coordinate with the Department of Disabilities Services, transit providers, and appropriate disability service providers in establishing a system for providing transportation assistance for disaster survivors with disabilities requiring specialized transportation.
+DCPS will provide emergency medical support at the shelter sites by using nursing staff.
+DCPS will provide the ESF coordinator with frequent updates as to the shelter status and assist in the development and maintenance of a shelter operations plan.